 As the name suggests, the bids are immediately placed by advertisers and the ads themselves are purchased throughout the automated auction.
 Whereas several buyers at once are free to compete in a tender for a single ad impression, the end user will see only the ad provided by the buyer with a whopping bid.

-How RTB works: a step-by-step process
+How RTB works: A step-by-step process

 Step 1.
 It all starts with an advertiser who intends to make a bid.
 After their ad campaigns appear in a DSP and some ad spaces are available, a bid request goes to an ad exchange through an SSP.